josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍉_Academic_Liberty/🛰️_OSINT_for_anti_palestinian_racism_detection.md

 ## 🏮 Footer
 *This node is a practical guide — not legal advice.
 It prioritises survivor safety and institutional accountability.*

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-10-28_